Photo of group of people talking

 How long does the PCED certification last?

 PCED re-certification is required every three (3) years.
 There is a 6-month courtesy period to renew your PCED without penalty after the third year.
-Anyone seeking to renew greater than a year from expiration is required to retake the PCED exam
+Anyone seeking to renew greater than a year from expiration is required to retake the PCED exam.

 How do I re-certify?